Visa Inc.: Failed acquisition of Plaid

 On January 13, 2020, Plaid announced that it had signed a definitive agreement to be acquired by Visa for $5.3 billion.
 The deal was double the company's most recent Series C round valuation of $2.65 billion, and was expected to close in the next 3–6 months, subject to regulatory review and closing conditions.
 According to the deal, Visa would pay $4.9 billion in cash and approximately $400 million of retention equity and deferred equity, according to a presentation deck prepared by Visa.

 On November 5, 2020, the United States Department of Justice filed a lawsuit seeking to block the acquisition, arguing that Visa is a monopolist trying to eliminate a competitive threat by purchasing Plaid.
-Visa said it disagrees with the lawsuit and "intends to defend the transaction vigorously."
+Visa said it disagreed with the lawsuit and "intends to defend the transaction vigorously."
+On January 12, 2021, Visa and Plaid announced they had abandoned the deal.

 Digital currencies

 On February 3, 2021, Visa announced a partnership with First Boulevard, a neobank promoting cryptocurrency, which has been touted as a means of building generational wealth for Black Americans.
 The partnership would allow their users to buy, sell, hold, and trade digital assets through Anchorage Digital.

-On March 29, 2021, Visa announced the acceptance of stable coin USDC to settle transactions on its network.
+On March 29, 2021, Visa announced the acceptance of stablecoin USDC to settle transactions on its network.

-On December 19, 2022, Visa shared plans for auto-payments on StarkNet, a Layer 2 scaling solution for Ethereum.
-Visa’s proposed solution would enable people to pay recurring bills while maintaining custody of their assets, a core tenet of DeFi.